 Type: Affordable housing, retail space

-In 2011, ULC acquired Santa Fe Ten for $1.35 million using Denver’s Transit Oriented Development (TOD) Fund.
-The .31 acre property includes 16 affordable apartments, over 7,400 sq. ft. of retail space, and a renovated warehouse to provide affordable rental property for mission-minded organizations.
+In 2011, ULC acquired Santa Fe Ten in the Art District on Santa Fe for $1.35 million using Denver’s TOD Fund.
+The .31-acre property includes 16 affordable apartments, over 7,400 square feet of retail space, and a renovated warehouse to provide affordable rental property for mission-minded organizations.

 SUN VALLEY